 - 3.2.3.4.
-That Core Features, as identified on Schedule 2, provide critical ecosystem functions, and consist of the following natural heritage components and their minimum vegetation protection zones: - a. valley and stream corridors, including provincially significant valleys, with a minimum 10 metre vegetation protection zone, or a 30 metre vegetation protection zone for those valley and stream corridors within the Oak Ridges Moraine and Greenbelt Plan Areas, measured from the greater extent of the top of stable slope, meander belt, or regulatory floodplain;

-- b. wetlands, including those identified as locally or provincially significant, with a minimum 30 metre vegetation protection zone; - c. woodlands including those identified as locally or provincially significant, with a minimum 10 metre vegetation protection zone or a 30 metre vegetation protection zone for those woodlands within the Oak Ridges Moraine and Greenbelt Plan Areas; - d. significant wildlife habitat and significant habitat of endangered and threatened species; - e. fish habitat including a minimum vegetation protection zone of 15 metres or 30 metres depending on the thermal regime of the watercourse; and, - f.
+That Core Features, as identified on Schedule 2, provide critical ecosystem functions, and consist of the following natural heritage components and their minimum vegetation protection zones: - a. valley and stream corridors, including provincially significant valleys, with a minimum 10 metre vegetation protection zone, or a 30 metre vegetation protection zone for those valley and stream corridors within the Oak Ridges Moraine and Greenbelt Plan Areas, measured from the greater extent of the top of stable slope, meander belt, or regulatory floodplain; - b. wetlands, including those identified as locally or provincially significant, with a minimum 30 metre vegetation protection zone; - woodlands including those identified as locally or provincially significant, with a minimum 10 metre vegetation protection zone or a 30 metre vegetation protection zone for those woodlands within the Oak Ridges Moraine and Greenbelt Plan Areas; - d. significant wildlife habitat and significant habitat of endangered species, threatened species and special concern species; - e. fish habitat including a minimum vegetation protection zone of 15 metres or 30 metres depending on the thermal regime of the watercourse; and, - f.
 Environmentally Significant Areas and Areas of Natural and Scientific Interest. - 3.2.3.5.
 That specific requirements related to the protection and enhancement of the various elements of Core Features are included in Section 3.3. of this Plan. - 3.2.3.6.
-That within the boundaries of the provincial Greenbelt Plan area and the Oak Ridges Moraine Conservation Plan area, Core Features, as identified on Schedule 2, represent the key natural heritage and key hydrologic features as defined by those Provincial Plans. - 3.2.3.7.
-That new development and/or site alteration in Core Features are prohibited except for the following: - a. natural area management for the purposes of maintaining and enhancing the functions associated with Core Features; - b. flood or erosion control projects, where such projects are necessary and deemed in the public interest after all alternatives have been considered, and where such projects will not result in a negative impact on the Core Features and will not have a negative impact on the ecosystem function; - c. transportation, infrastructure and utilities, where such projects are necessary and deemed in the public interest after all alternatives have been considered, and where such projects will minimize negative impacts on the Core Features and measures shall be identified to maintain habitat area and enhance overall ecosystem function; and,

-- d. low-intensity and passive recreational activities where such activities will not result in a negative impact on the Core Features and will not have a negative impact on the ecosystem function. - 3.2.3.8.
-Unauthorized removal or alteration of natural features or functions within areas identified as Core Features is prohibited, and will result in the features and functions being restored to their previous state at no expense to the City of Vaughan and other public agencies.
-In the case of a development application, the application will not proceed until restoration works have been undertaken to the satisfaction of the City and TRCA and/or Region of York, as needed. - 3.2.3.9.
+That within the boundaries of the provincial Greenbelt Plan area and the Oak Ridges Moraine Conservation Plan area, Core Features, as identified on Schedule 2, represent the key natural heritage and key hydrologic features as defined by those Provincial Plans.

+- 3.2.3.7.
+That new development and/or site alteration in Core Features are prohibited except for the following: - a. natural area management for the purposes of maintaining and enhancing the functions associated with Core Features; - flood or erosion control projects, where such projects are necessary and deemed in the public interest after all alternatives have been considered, and where such projects will not result in a negative impact on the Core Features and will not negatively impact ecosystem function; - c. transportation, infrastructure, and utilities, where such projects are necessary and deemed in the public interest after all alternatives have been considered, and where such projects will not result in a negative impact on the Core Features and will not negatively impact ecosystem function; and, - d. low-intensity and passive recreational activities where such activities will not result in a negative impact on the Core Features and will not negatively impact ecosystem function. - 3.2.3.8.
+Unauthorized removal or alteration of natural features or functions within areas identified as Core Features is prohibited, and will result in the features and functions being restored to their previous state at no expense to the City of Vaughan. - 3.2.3.9.
 That Core Features will be conveyed to the City and/or Toronto and Region Conservation Authority as a condition of development approval.
-Where public ownership of all or part of the vegetation protection zone is not considered practical or feasible, the City in consultation with the Toronto and Region Conservation Authority may permit the vegetation protection zone or portions of it to remain in private ownership, subject to an acceptable level of protection being provided. - 3.2.3.10.
-That minor modifications to the boundaries and alignment of Core Features, as identified on Schedule 2, may be considered if environmental studies, submitted as part of the development process to the satisfaction of the City and in consultation with the Toronto and Region Conservation Authority, provide appropriate rationale for such minor modifications and include measures to maintain overall habitat area and enhance ecosystem function.
-Minor modifications deemed acceptable by the City in consultation with the Toronto and Region Conservation Authority do not require amendment to this Plan.
-Core Features and their ecological buffers will be encouraged to be conveyed to the City and/or TRCA as a condition of development approval.
+Where public ownership of all or part of the vegetation protection zone is not considered practical or feasible, the City in consultation with the Toronto and Region Conservation Authority may permit the vegetation protection zone or portions of it to remain in private ownership, subject to an acceptable level of protection being provided.